-* In Bob Enyart's Open Theism Debates: as at kgov.com/open-theism, Bob quotes the Bible in support of his theology, and both the Bible and extrabiblical sources to rebut opponents claims.
-This program falls into this latter category.
+* In Bob Enyart's Open Theism Debates: As at opentheism.org, Bob quotes the Bible in support of his theology, and when necessary both the Bible and extrabiblical sources to rebut opponents' historical claims.
+Today's radio program (hear it above) and this written summary fall into that latter category.
 For the truth about free will can be known from what the Scriptures alone teach.
-Regarding, however, the typical claim of Calvinists that they are faithfully continuing the teachings of the early church, please consider:
+Regarding, however, the typical claim of Calvinists that they faithfully continue the teaching of the early church, please consider:

 * Free Will Was Taught: by the Christian leaders in Alexandria, Antioch, Athens, Carthage, Jerusalem, Lycia, Nyssa (in Cappadocia), Rome, and Sicca (in Africa).

 * Martyrs, Sons of Martyrs: taught free will, including Justin Martyr (d 165), Irenaeus of Gaul (d 200), Athenagoras of Athens (2nd cent), Theophilus of Antioch (2nd cent), Tatian of Syria (late 2nd), Clement of Alexandria (d 215), Bardaisan of Syria (d 222), Tertullian of Carthage (d 225), Origen (d 254), Novatian of Rome (d 258), Methodius of Olympus (martyred 311), Arnobius of Sicca (d 327), Cyril of Jerusalem (d 386), Gregory of Nyssa (d 395), John Chrysostom (d 407), Jerome (d 420).
 Bob quoted on the air from all but the last five, so here are excerpts from their writings: